uchicago-2025-capp30122/30122-project-andes-indus-analytics/milestones/milestone2.md

 - Are there any challenges or uncertainity about the data at this point?: How to Map Schools (Locations)
   - An online locator tool is available; however, there is no dedicated data source from which the precise latitude and longitude coordinates of the schools can be extracted.
 Therefore, it is necessary to engage in a discussion regarding geocoding procedures to obtain accurate location data.

+The data will be brought together using: the borders of the 18 PUMAS of the city of Chicago, creating a variable for each datatset where we can identify the PUMA each obervation (crime - school) belongs to.

 ## Project Plan